 - toasted pine nuts *optional as topping

 - Then, roast the vegetables.
 Take the chopped Roma tomatoes, cherry tomatoes, and sliced red peppers and add them to a greased baking tray.
 Toss with the avocado oil, Italian seasoning, garlic powder, salt, and pepper until evenly coated.
 Then, add a lemon that is sliced in half to the baking tray so that it is face-up.

 - Roast the vegetables for 40 minutes until cooked and beginning to caramelize.
 Remove from the oven and let cool.
 While the vegetables are cooling, make your quinoa by adding ½ cup quinoa and 1 cup of your vegetable broth to a large pot.
 Bring to a simmer and cook for 15-20 minutes until the quinoa is cooked through and fluffy.

 - Once blended, bring the soup to a boil, stir, and then turn down the heat to a simmer.
-Simmer the soup for an additional 10 minutes to thicken.
+Simmer the soup for an additional 5-10 minutes to heat and thicken.